Curriculum

 Purpose of the Defense Strategy Course:

 To improve student understanding about the role of the Department of Defense in the development of National Security Policy and Strategy (NSPS) within the contemporary international environment.
-The DSC includes four blocks of instruction (four lessons each), totaling 16 lessons.
+The DSC includes four blocks of instruction totaling 16 lessons.
 Each lesson takes approximately 10-15 hours to complete (on a weekly basis).
 Of note, there is also an orientation block, with prerequisite assignments which are due prior to course start.

-• Block 1, Strategic Theory, examines classical thinking about strategic theory, military schools of strategic thought, and the USAWC Strategy Formulation Framework.
+• Block 2, Strategic Theory, examines classical thinking about strategic theory, military schools of strategic thought, and who strategic thinkers apply theory to practice.

 Evaluation Criteria: